Reconstruction era: Suffrage

-Charles Sumner and Thaddeus Stevens, leaders of the Radical Republicans, were initially hesitant to enfranchise the largely illiterate freedmen.
+Sumner and Stevens were initially hesitant to enfranchise the largely illiterate freedmen.
 Sumner preferred at first impartial requirements that would have imposed literacy restrictions on Blacks and Whites.
 He believed that he would not succeed in passing legislation to disenfranchise illiterate Whites who already had the vote.
 In the South, many poor Whites were illiterate as there was almost no public education before the war.
 In 1880, for example, the White illiteracy rate was about 25% in Tennessee, Kentucky, Alabama, South Carolina, and Georgia, and as high as 33% in North Carolina.
 This compares with the 9% national rate, and a Black rate of illiteracy that was over 70% in the South.
 By 1900, however, with emphasis within the Black community on education, the majority of Blacks had achieved literacy.

 Sumner soon concluded that "there was no substantial protection for the freedman except in the franchise".
 This was necessary, he stated, "(1) For his own protection; (2) For the protection of the white Unionist; and (3) For the peace of the country.
 We put the musket in his hands because it was necessary; for the same reason we must give him the franchise."
 The support for voting rights was a compromise between moderate and Radical Republicans.